The League of Women Voters:

 Principles are concepts of government, supported by the League as a whole, which constitute the authorization for adoption of national, state and local programs.

-The League has two separate and distinct roles: “Voter Service and Citizen Education” and “Action and Advocacy”.
-The League of Women Voters of Rogue Valley is a membership organization that conducts both activities and is a nonprofit 501(c)(4) corporation.
+The League has two separate roles: “Voter Service and Citizen Education” and “Action and Advocacy”.
+The League of Women Voters of Rogue Valley is a membership organization that conducts both activities and is a nonprofit 501(c)(3) corporation.
 For it’s voter service/citizens education activities the main source are volunteers.
 Any other costs related to citizen service and education are covered by the League of Women Voters of Oregon Education Fund, which is a 501(c)(3) corporation, a nonprofit educational organization.

 Voter Service and Citizen Education